Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-MxwLmhSXPYU.md

 ### Transcript

-> that's that's, the things i wanted to bring up for now, hopefully i will be able to give a better like explanation of things in the video this coming week, but this is the information that i have right now and looking forward to to checking out the discussion about this afterwards
+> that's that's, the things I wanted to bring up for now, hopefully I will be able to give a better like explanation of things in the video this coming week, but this is the information that I have right now and looking forward to to checking out the discussion about this afterwards